Hello, Please let me know that how to print on card stock with HP printers. I am facing some issue while printing card stock. Help me.

 Speed

 The speed of a laser printer is measured in pages per minute--the number of pages the device can print in one minute.
 As a general rule, the more expensive printer has a higher ppm.
 Almost black-and-white laser printers provide print speeds of up to 17 to 24 ppm.
-The number of the latest models provide speeds up to 60-plus pages per minute.
+The number of the latest models provides speeds up to 60-plus pages per minute.

 Memory